GACJ/callingitround/content/docs/calling/2_finding_your_voice/index.md

 ### Watch this

-Watch [this touch](https://www.youtube.com/watch?v=TQjfYuEqKIs) of Plain Bob Doubles and then answer the questions.
+Watch this touch of Plain Bob Doubles and then answer the questions.
 The quiz will test your listening and ropesight skills as you watch the conductor put the calls in the correct place. [n.b.
 I haven’t gotten permission yet to use this clip -- believed to belong to Lizzie Colliss.]

+{{< youtube TQjfYuEqKIs >}}

 {{< question id="1_2001" >}}
 {{< question id="1_2002" >}}